 MPDUs that are part of the same MSDU or A-MSDU shall have the same sequence number.
 Different MSDUs or A-MSDUs have (with a high probability) a different sequence number.

 (#4281)A transmitting STA shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces).
+An MLD shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces).
+A STA affiliated with an MLD shall support MSNS1 instea d of SNS2 in Table 10-5 (Transmitter sequence number spaces) to determine the sequence number of an individually addressed QoS Data frame that is delivered to the associated MLD.
 Applicability is defined by the Applies to column.
 The Status column indicates the level of support that is required if the Applies to column matches the transmission.
 The Multiplicity column indicates whether the sequence number space contains a single counter, or multiple counters and in the latter case identifies any indexes.
 The Transmitter requirements column identifies requirements for the operation of this sequence number space.
 The referenced requirements are defined at the end of the table.